Ja4e/btw5-switch/README.md

 # btw5-switch - a simple script to modify the state of the Creative BT-W5 Bluetooth audio dongle on Linux

+### This is a fork of the originals
+This a modified version for better experience of using btw5-switch

 ## Usage:

 0. Install Python and [PyUSB](https://github.com/pyusb/pyusb) (on Debian/Ubuntu: `apt install python3-usb`)